csc-training/summerschool/parallel-io/docs/Parallel-IO-2025.md

 # Common I/O libraries and file formats {.section}

+# File format considerations: binary vs. text

+Binary files should be preferred for storing large datasets:

+- Smaller file sizes compared to text files (no need for character formatting)
+- Choose your file format and structure carefully
+    - Creating your own format means only you know how to read them!
+    - Prefer standardized formats: `HDF5`, `netCDF` *etc.*

+Human-readable text files are common for small configuration/input files.

+- Prefer existing standards and parsers: no need to reinvent the wheel
+    - `JSON`, `YAML`, `TOML`, `INI`, ...

 # High-level I/O libraries

 Most popular high-level I/O libraries in HPC are **`HDF5`** and **`netCDF`**.

 - Both define hierarchical file formats for storing large binary data
 - Both can be compiled with parallel support, using MPI-IO under the hood
+- Their data models are complex, but very versatile
-- Format is very versatile.
-Mental model: "Database in a single file"
+    - Mental model: "Database in a single file"
 - Modern `netCDF` is actually a layer built upon `HDF5`

 # File format of HDF5 (Hierarchical Data Format)

-- HDF5 files consist of *datasets* (multidimensional arrays) organized into *groups*, and their associated *metadata*.
+- HDF5 files consist of *datasets* organized into *groups*, and their associated *metadata*
+    - In practice, dataset = multidimensional array

 <div class="column">
 ![](img/hdf5_structure.png)